Slowgames/breps/presentation/slides.md

 - Function sets: Proxies over elements and the mesh kernel.

-- Typesafe Indexes: Index types that constrain indices returned from being used for other element types.
+- Typesafe Indices: Index types that constrain indices returned from being used for other element types.

 ---